Search Options

 Supervisory priorities and assessment of risks and vulnerabilities

-We prioritise based on what we consider to be the key risks and vulnerabilities that supervised institutions face in the current economic, regulatory and supervisory environment.
+The priorities are based on the key risks that supervised institutions face in the current macro-financial and geopolitical environment.

 What are supervisory priorities?